 - Python Requests + Pytest

-- 15 or more API test cases covering all CRUD operations
+- 15+ API test cases covering all CRUD operations

 - JSON response validation included